l2beat/l2beat/packages/backend-tools/src/logger/docs.md

 Type: `LogFormarretJson`

 In this format every message is logged on a single line as a single JSON object.
 The object contains the timestamp, log level, service, tag, message, error and parameters.
-This format is best suited for deploment environments.
+This format is best suited for deployment environments.

 Below is an example log output: